BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/partsbookcreator.md

 # Example

-This page explains how to configure a PDM Convert Task Extended to create a parts book.
+This page explains how to configure a PDM Publisher to create a parts book.

 ## Parts Book